"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 I don't hate AI.
 I hate the delusions we've built around it.

 Large language models are genuinely impressive tools.
-They excel at pattern completion, text summarization, information retrieval.
+They excel at pattern completion, text summarization, and information retrieval—achievements worthy of genuine appreciation.

 But impressive performance doesn't equal consciousness.
 We're building extraordinarily sophisticated mirrors and mistaking our reflections for independent minds.

-We've become modern alchemists, tossing ingredients into digital cauldrons while chanting incantations of scale, desperately expecting consciousness to materialize.
-We urgently need voices willing to ask: "What if we're not merely implementing incorrectly, but pursuing a fundamentally misguided approach?"
+We've become modern alchemists, tossing ingredients into digital cauldrons while chanting incantations of scale, desperately expecting consciousness to materialize from our algorithms.
+We urgently need more voices willing to ask the uncomfortable question: "What if we're not merely implementing incorrectly, but pursuing a fundamentally misguided approach?"

 That's why I'm writing this.
 Not just to criticize, but to challenge the entire AI community: